Blog

 What Is an End-Grain Cutting Board?
 (Quick Answer)

-An end-grain cutting board is made by arranging wood blocks so the grain points upward, creating a self-healing surface that’s gentle on knives and extremely durable.
+An end-grain cutting board is made by arranging wood blocks so the grain points upward, creating a hard-wearing surface that’s gentle on knives and extremely durable.
 End-grain boards last longer, resist warping, and preserve knife edges better than other board types — making them the top choice for chefs and home cooks.

 Why End-Grain Cutting Boards Are in a Class of Their Own